 Future Fashion: Reduction of the CO2 Footprint

-“The fashion industry worldwide could reduce the CO2 footprint of its entire supply chain, including synthetic fiber production, by 16-20%, without increasing production costs, by optimizing the use of materials, processes, and end-of-life disposal.”
+Research conducted by the Institute for Global Fashion Studies highlights the potential for the fashion industry to reduce the CO2 footprint of its entire supply chain, including synthetic fiber production, by 16-20%, all without increasing production costs.
+To achieve this reduction, one would need to employ the principles of short run manufacturing.

 Personalization: Specialists Are in Demand